JiayuLi-997/RD_online_search_data/README.md

 # RD_online_search_data
-Search data and analysis codes for the paper named "Epidemiological research on rare diseases using large-scale online search queries and registry data".
+Search data and analysis codes for the paper named "Epidemiological research on rare diseases using large-scale online search queries and reported case data".

 Please cite the paper if you use our datasets or codes.
 '''